 You know the feeling.
-A keg kicks or a new wine comes in and you’re annoyed: now you have to update your drink menu.
+A keg kicks or a new wine comes in: now you have to update your drink menu.

 If you had a run-of-the-mill beverage program, updating your menu would be easy—just slap in product name and price.
 No description required.

 But your drink program isn't run-of-the-mill—it's top-notch.
 You're proud of your offerings, so you want to tell your customers about it on your drink menu.

 That means you need to provide descriptions.
 To provide beer and wine descriptions, you usually have to do something like this: